rezazamani2329/AIML--UC-Berkeley--What-drives-the-price-of-a-car/Read me-what drivers the price of a used car.md

 4- with different features and their interaction with each other (polynomila), we study the main drivers of price of used cars, our main finding are as followings.

 # Deployment

 # 1- First Part: List of factors affecting the price of used cars:
-Age, Odometer,
-Manufacturer, Transmissin, Condition,
-Cylinders, Fuel, Color and Drive.
+Age, Odometer, Manufacturer, Transmissin, Condition, Cylinders, Fuel, Color, Type, and Drive.

 # 2- Second Part: How factor affecting used car price
 1- Age: as age goes up, the price of used car goes down. age is an important factor as correlation between price and age is -30%